The Oak at the Center of the World: The Slavic Dub and the Universal Tree Cult

 What the Ancient Sources Say

-Boris Rybakov's Yazychestvo drevnikh slavyan (1981) documents the archaeological evidence for Slavic sacred-oak veneration.
-The excavations at Peryn (near Novgorod, ninth-tenth century CE) revealed a circular sacred precinct with a central post-hole for a specifically-oak cult statue, surrounded by eight ritual hearths arranged in a symbolic cosmic-wheel configuration.
-The Zbruch Idol (ninth-tenth century CE) depicts a four-faced cosmic pillar with cosmic-tree imagery articulating the three-world vertical structure (heavens above, middle world center, underworld below).
+Boris Rybakov's Yazychestvo drevnikh slavyan (1981) gathers the archaeological evidence for Slavic sacred oak veneration.
+The excavations at Peryn near Novgorod (ninth to tenth century CE) revealed a circular sacred precinct with a central post-hole for an oak cult statue, surrounded by eight ritual hearths arranged in a cosmic-wheel pattern.
+The Zbruch Idol (ninth to tenth century CE) depicts a four-faced cosmic pillar, with imagery articulating the three-world vertical structure: heavens above, middle world at the center, underworld below.

 Why This Mapping Matters